collocations.org

 I need to feel more in charge of my life.

-The child is under my charge until the mother returns from abroad.
+The child is under my charge until her mother returns.

 4. sudden attack